 For babies from birth up to 7 months old - corrected for prematurity: Red Nose strongly recommends that parents and carers do not use soft toys or comforters for this age-group as it is the critical developmental period, which is the time a baby is at greatest risk of SUDI occurring.
 Research shows that around 90% of SUDI cases occur during this stage.
 The risk of suffocation and strangulation from soft toys or comforters outweighs any benefit.

-For babies 7 months and older: Once a baby passes the critical developmental period, the risk of SUDI and SIDS decreases.
+For infants 7 months and older: Once a baby passes the critical developmental period, the risk of SUDI and SIDS decreases.
 Older infants and toddlers may find comfort in a soft toy to ease separation anxiety, a normal developmental stage occurring between 7-20 months of age.

-Parents and carers should weigh up the risks and benefits of providing a small soft toy to support infant settling.
-If choosing a comfort item for an older infant, ensure it meets Australian Safety Standards, is small in size and not pillow-like, and does not have a blanket or long fabric attachments (e.g. unstuffed ears, legs) that a baby can fold into its mouth.
+If choosing a comfort item for an older infant, ensure it meets Australian Safety Standards, is small in size, not pillow-like, and does not have a blanket or long fabric attachments (e.g. unstuffed ears, legs) that a baby can fold into its mouth.
 Visit the ACCC Your First Steps and Product Australia for guidance on product safety.

 If you use a soft toy or comforter, monitor your baby or child closely to see how they interact with the item in their sleep space.
 Remove the soft toy or comforter if your baby or child:

-• covers their face or head with it,
+- covers their face or head with it,

-• is unable to move it away from their face or head,
+- is unable to move it away from their face or head,

-• rests their head on it like a pillow creating a chin on chest position and reducing air intake,
+- rests their head on it like a pillow creating a chin on chest position and reducing air intake

-• uses the comforter to lift themselves up in the cot and risks falling out, or
+- uses the comforter to lift themselves up in the cot and risks falling out, or

-• puts the toy into their mouth, potentially blocking their airway or becomes a choking hazard.
+- puts the toy into their mouth, potentially blocking their airway or becomes a choking hazard.

 Your Maternal Child Health Nurse can advise alternative soothing methods to assist your child with separation anxiety if a soft toy or comforter is not suitable.

-Early childhood educators must refer to their sleep and rest for children policy and procedures if a family makes a request for their baby to sleep with a soft toy.
 Educators need to consider how they can work in partnership with families to achieve positive outcomes for children without compromising the child’s safety.

 The key things to remember regarding soft toys and comforters are:

-• For older infants experiencing separation anxiety, parents and caregivers should weigh the risks and benefits of providing a small soft toy as a transitional object to support infant settling.
+- For older infants (over 7months of age - corrected for prematurity) experiencing separation anxiety, parents and caregivers should weigh the risks and benefits of providing a small soft toy as a transitional object to support infant settling.

-• If you choose to use a comfort item to assist your older infant in settling, it is important to still follow Red Nose Safe Sleep Recommendations, including placing your baby to sleep on their back on a firm, flat surface, and ensuring their head and face remain uncovered at all times.
+- If you choose to use a comfort item to assist your older infant in settling, it is important to still follow Red Nose Safe Sleep Recommendations, including placing your baby to sleep on their back on a firm, flat surface, and ensuring their head and face remain uncovered at all times.

-• Monitoring how your baby or child interacts with a comfort item in the sleep space is important for assessing whether it is safe.
+- Monitoring how your baby or child interacts with a comfort item in the sleep space is important for assessing whether it is safe.

 If you need more Safe Sleep advice, you can ask our Red Nose Educators questions through our website or by calling our Safe Sleep Advice line 1300 998 698 9am to 5pm (AEST) Monday to Friday.